sabpdo/portfolio-sabpdo/docs/assignments/assignment2.md

 Medication reminders can be gamified with streak tracking of when users took medications.
 For example, elderly users may be susceptible to forgetting to take critical medications, so public streaks can help encourage them to remain consistent.

-### Feature 15: Locked chats
+### Feature 15: Locked user chats

-If a chat is predicted to be potentially involving suspicious behavior or a user is predicted to be a bot, a chat between two users can automatically lock.
+If a chat is predicted to potentially involve suspicious behavior or a user is predicted to be a bot, a chat between two users can automatically lock.

 ### Feature 16: Social Wellness Reminders